kosta/atomic-counter/Readme.md

- * If you are generating multiple IDs where you maintain an ordering invariant (e.g. ID `a` is always greater than ID `b`), you need "Sequential Consistency" and thus need to use `SequentialCounter`.
+ * If you are generating multiple IDs where you maintain an ordering invariant (e.g. ID `a` is always greater than ID `b`), you need "Sequential Consistency" and thus need to use `ConsistentCounter`.
 The same is true for all use cases where the _ordering_ of incrementing the counter is important.